 Description

 Bacillus thuringiensis functions by producing crystal proteins (Cry toxins) during the spore-forming phase of its growth.
-These proteins are harmless to humans, most beneficial insects, and wildlife, but are lethal to specific groups of insect larvae.
+These proteins are harmless to humans, most beneficial insects, and wildlife, but are lethal to specific groups of insect Larvae.
 When target insects consume Bt spores, the alkaline pH of their gut activates the Cry toxins, causing gut paralysis and death.
-This specificity has made Bt an essential component of integrated pest management (IPM) strategies, allowing farmers and environmental managers to target pests without harming non-target species or the wider environment.
+This specificity has made Bt an essential Component of integrated pest management (IPM) strategies, allowing farmers and environmental managers to target pests without harming non-target species or the wider environment.

 The use of Bacillus thuringiensis as a biological control agent dates back to the early 20th century, but its popularity surged with the development of Bt crops in the 1990s.
 These genetically modified crops have been engineered to express Bt toxins, providing inherent resistance to certain pests and reducing the need for chemical pesticides.